-Such research no longer carries any merit in the scientific community.194 To arrive at his conclusions, Heath had pumped massive amounts of marijuana smoke through gas masks attached to monkeys-and as others noted, asphyxiation, not cannabis, had caused the death of brain cells.
+Such research, of course, no longer carry any merit in the scientific community.188 To arrive at his conclusions, Heath had pumped massive amounts of marijuana smoke through gas masks attached to monkeys-and, as others noted, asphyxiation, not cannabis, had caused the death of brain cells.
 Even so, while Nahas and Heath became infamous for their politicization of science, this did not stop prohibitionists from relying upon their services.
-Nahas himself wrote the article that would be used to cast doubt on the previously mentioned Jamaica report, and to refute their conclusions (and any other unfavourable report that came his way) he would continue to recite "recent medical evidence", indicating "that long-term marijuana smoking in amounts currently used in the U.S. is associated with the following hazards: Hormonal imbalance, inhibition of spermatogenesis, lung damage, impairment of immunity, increased formation of chromosome deficient cells with possible damage to the offspring, interference with memory and speech and impairment of driving performance."195
+Nahas himself wrote the article that would be used to cast doubt on the Jamaica report, and to refute their conclusions (and any other unfavorable report that came his way) he would continue to recite "recent medical evidence", indicating "that long-term marijuana smoking in amounts currently used in the U.S. is associated with the following hazards: Hormonal imbalance, inhibition of spermatogenesis, lung damage, impairment of immunity, increased formation of chromosome deficient cells with possible damage to the offspring, interference with memory and speech and impairment of driving performance."189

 Now, again, hardly any of this research has withstood the test of time.
-Still, prohibitionists can be relied upon to recite their favourite scientific papers to an unknowing audience also in the future.
-Even if Heath and Nahas are gone, there will always be
+Still, prohibitionists can be relied upon to recite their favorite scientific papers to an unknowing audience also in the future, for even if Heath and Nahas are gone, there will always be successors willing to play politics.
+NIDA, therefore, continued to provide science that politicians could rely upon and has done so to this day.